How to Grow Camellias

 If you like Camellias but your growing conditions are not ideal, you can grow Camellias in containers.
 To grow in a container, it may be more manageable to select a smaller variety and a good-sized container filled with ericaceous compost.
 Mix into the compost some ericaceous fertiliser, slow release for one season or feed with ericaceous feed.
 Water with rainwater.
 A camellia in a pot will require repotting into a large container with fresh ericaceous compost as it develops.
 If you do not repot top dress, which is to scrape away the top 5cms of compost from the top of the container and replenish with fresh ericaceous compost.
 In the winter elevate from the ground to protect from frost using bricks.
 Place in a sheltered spot away from direct sunlight.

-Best Types of Camellia to grow
+Some suggestions for varieties of Camellia to grow

 Camellia x williamsii 'Donation' large pink semi-double flowers which flowers from late winter to mid-spring; 5m x 2.5m, will grow in a shaded position and is more hardy than Camellia japonica 'Adolphe Audusson which has bright red flowers in early spring, 5m x 4m